pavlobaron/riak_mongo/README.md

 	> x.a = 2
 	> db.things.update({_id:x._id}, x, false)

-Buckets in the Riak store will be named like "collection.things" - the prefix is thus the name of the database you connect from the Mongo shell to.

-No auth, SSL and no IPv6 are considered yet - the implementation is growing.
+No auth, SSL and no IPv6 are considered yet.

 ## Mapping